Let’s Go Hunting!

 I’ll own that it’s a bit harder than it sounds.
 The first time I went hunting, I probably walked by dozens before I figured out what I was looking for.
 The ground is covered in leaves and twigs and they’re all the same color as the mushrooms.
 It helps if you look at the ground a few feet away from you instead of directly down at your feet.
 Looking at an angle means you’re more likely to see the conical shape of the morels.

 This article contains affiliate links.
-If you click and buy, I make a commission.
+If you click and buy, I make a commission (at no additional cost to you).
 Thank you for supporting my book habit. ❤

 There’s really only one mushroom that looks anything like a morel and that’s the Gyromitra (sometimes called a false morel).